Information about language studies

 The provisions of subsection 1 do not concern a student who has been educated in a language other than Finnish or Swedish or a student who has been educated abroad.
 The language proficiency of such students shall be determined by the university.

 For special reasons, the university may either totally or partially exempt a student from the requisite language skills referred to in subsection 1.

-If you apply for exemption for proficiency in a second official language (1) above, for the reason that you have been exempted in previous institutions in which you have studied, be aware that you must study some other language to replace the second official language.
+If you apply for exemption for proficiency in a second official language (1) above, for the reason that you have been exempted in previous institutions in which you have studied, be aware that you must complete some other course(s), for example some other language to replace the second official language.
+This is decided by your faculty.
 Also be aware that this exemption may have consequences if you later apply for public posts in Finland because public officials/personnel must have second official language competence in order to be appointed to a public post.
 Read more Legislation for languages.